Suraiya: Later work, setback and retirement (1955–1964)

+Incomplete projects

-Her film Jaanwar in the early 1950s with Dilip Kumar as the leading star (and K. Asif as director), was left incomplete by her, as she refused to act in the film, because of rough behaviour by Dilip Kumar during the shooting of the film, when he tore her blouse and bruised her back so badly that it took a month to heal.
+Suraiya's film Jaanwar in the early 1950s with Dilip Kumar as the leading star (and K. Asif as director), was left incomplete by her, as she refused to act in the film, because of rough behaviour by Dilip Kumar during the shooting of the film, when he tore her blouse and bruised her back so badly that it took a month to heal.
 Later, director-producer K. Asif wanted a kissing scene.
 Suraiya knew that censors would not pass it.
 When she asked Asif how he would get it through the censors, he could not satisfy her and she withdrew from the film.
 There was another story also, that Dilip Kumar and K. Asif were hand in glove to exploit and humiliate Suraiya, because Suraiya had earlier ignored Dilip Kumar's plea to act with her.
 So they did some torrid scene and kept on repeating it for four days.
 Fed up with this ghastly behaviour of the two, Suraiya refused to act for them and withdrew from the film.
-In 1953, she refused the film Anarkali as heroine, a role which went to Bina Rai.
+In 1953, Suraiya refused the film Anarkali as heroine, a role which went to Bina Rai.

 Two other of her films were left incompleted, one of which was Pagalkhana (also, in early 50s), with Bharat Bhushan as lead actor, which was abandoned by the producer director P.L.
 Santoshi after eight reels, because of financial constraints.
 The other was an English version of Wajid Ali Shah, starring Suraiya and Ashok Kumar in 1953, being filmed by British film director Herbert Marshall, was shelved after being made for some time.
 A number of her films were announced with advertisements in film magazines, but were partially made or did not take off.
 These were Palken with Shekhar, to be produced and directed by Devendra Goel, for Goel Cine Corporation; Gumrah by Globe Pictures, Bombay; Nigah by CB Films; Sanwri by Kundi Art Productions, produced and directed by Niranjan and Ching Chow to be produced by Nigaristan (producers of Moti Mahal).
+Later, it was revealed that Suraiya was K. Asif's first choice to play Anarkali in Mughal-e-Azam (1960).